kosi-libs/Kodein/README2.md

 ### Factory binding

-This binds a type to a factory function, which is a function that takes an argument of a defined type and that returns an object of the binded type.
+This binds a type to a factory function, which is a function that takes an argument of a defined type and that returns an object of the bound type.
-Each time you need an instance of the binded type, the function will be called.
+Each time you need an instance of the bound type, the function will be called.

 For example, here is a binding that creates a new `Dice` entry each time the you need a `Dice` instance, according to a given `Int` representing the number of sides: